 GREATER PRAIRIE-CHICKEN

-Tympanuchus cupido pinnatus Status: Locally common regular resident central and east, rare west.
+Tympanuchus cupido pinnatus Status: Locally common regular resident central and locally east, rare west.
 Uncommon casual winter visitor east of breeding range.
 Documentation: Specimen: UNSM ZM10301, 25 Nov 1912 Comstock, Custer Co.
-Taxonomy: Three subspecies are recognized (Pyle 2008, Johnson et al 2020): cupido, the extinct Heath Hen, attwateri, surviving in coastal Texas only with extensive […]
+Taxonomy: Three subspecies are recognized (AviList 2025, Johnson et al 2020): cupido, the extinct Heath Hen, attwateri, surviving in coastal Texas only with […]

 GRAY PARTRIDGE

 Perdix perdix Status: Introduced.
-Variably uncommon to rare regular resident northeast and north-central, rare Sioux and Scotts Bluff Cos.
+Decreasing.
+Variably uncommon to rare regular resident northeast and north-central, locally rare Sioux and Scotts Bluff Cos.
 Documentation: Specimen: WSC 683, Nov or Dec 1978 or 1979 Wayne Co.
-Taxonomy: In its native Western Palearctic, there are at least seven subspecies (Madge and McGowan 2002); North American introductions were of several subspecies and […]
+Taxonomy: In its native Western Palearctic, eight subspecies are currently recognized (AviList 2025).
+North American introductions were of several subspecies and existing […]